 Impact Ref.
-No. Mitigation Measure Reference included in the relevant UDLP.
+No. Mitigation Measure Reference 1.2 included in the relevant UDLP.
 Opportunities for the provision of replacement trees outside the project boundary will be investigated in consultation with local councils.
-Non-Aboriginal Heritage General heritage impacts NAH03 Photographic archival recording will be undertaken of: Annexure B - MMH7 Infrastructure associated with the White Bay Power Station site that could be affected by the project.
-Whites Creek Stormwater Channel (in the area to be impacted) Stormwater Canal off Lilyfield Road 'Cadden Le Messurier' at 84 Lilyfield Road Former Hotel at 78 Lilyfield Road Victoria Road overbridge Each house at 260-266 Victoria Road.
+Non-Aboriginal Heritage General heritage impacts NAH03 Photographic archival recording will be undertaken of: Annexure B - MMH7 NAN05 Infrastructure associated with the White Bay Power Station site that could be affected by the project.
+1. Whites Creek Stormwater Channel (in the area to be impacted) D Stormwater Canal off Lilyfield Road 'Cadden Le Messurier' at 84 Lilyfield Road Former Hotel at 78 Lilyfield Road Victoria Road overbridge Each house at 260-266 Victoria Road.
 Each house at 248-250 Victoria Road Former Bank of NSW (164 Parramatta Road).
 It will be undertaken in accordance with the NSW Heritage Office guidelines Photographic Recording of Heritage Items Using Film or Digital Capture (2006).
 The photographic archival recording will occur prior to any works that have the potential to impact upon the items and will include the identification of appropriate stakeholders to receive copies of the documentation.
-Impacts to unexpected items of potential heritage conservation significance or human remains NAH08 Any items of potential heritage conservation significance or human remains discovered during construction will be managed in accordance with an Unexpected Heritage Finds and Humans Remains Procedure developed for the project in accordance with relevant guidance provided by the Heritage Council of NSW, the NSW Heritage Division of OEH and the Standard Management Procedure Unexpected Archaeological Finds (Roads and Maritime 2015a).
+Impacts to unexpected items of potential heritage conservation significance or human remains discovered construction will be managed in accordance with an Unexpected Heritage Finds and Hu Remains Procedure developed for the project in accordance with relevant guidance proby the Heritage Council of NSW, the NSW Heritage Division of OEH and the Standard Management Procedure Unexpected Archaeological Finds (Roads and Maritime 2015a) procedure will detail requirements regarding notification of relevant agencies and the NS Any items of potential heritage conservation significance or human remains discovered during construction will be managed in accordance with an Unexpected Heritage Finds and Humans Remains Procedure developed for the project in accordance with relevant guidance provided by the Heritage Council of NSW, the NSW Heritage Division of OEH and the Standard Management Procedure Unexpected Archaeological Finds (Roads and Maritime 2015a).
 The procedure will detail requirements regarding notification of relevant agencies and the NSW Police and will be implemented for the duration of construction.
 Annexure B - MMH1 Potential impact to White Bay Power Station NAH12 A condition assessment of the southern penstock (and its associated water channels) will be carried out by a heritage specialist and a structural engineer prior to any works in the vicinity with the potential impact upon the item.
 If required any conservation works required to limit potential impacts on deteriorated fabric (loose bricks, corroded steel) will be identified and implemented prior to construction.
 Annexure B - MMH4 NAH16 A condition assessment of the northern penstock will also be carried out by a heritage specialist and a structural engineer prior to any vibratory works in the vicinity that have the potential to impact on the item.
 The condition assessment will inform additional management measures to protect the northern penstock, if required.
 Any conservation works required to limit potential impacts on deteriorated fabric (loose bricks, corroded steel) will be identified and implemented prior to commencement of the relevant vibratory works in the vicinity.
 Annexure B - MMH5